 What about AI systems already in use before August 2026?

 The Act includes transition provisions for systems already in deployment.
-Under Article 111, high-risk AI systems already placed on the market or put into service before 2nd August 2026 have until 2nd August 2027 to come into conformity, provided they have not undergone significant changes.[1]
+Under Article 111, high-risk AI systems already placed on the market or put into service before the applicable compliance date have a further period to come into conformity, provided they have not undergone significant changes.[1]
+Under the original text, this meant systems in use before 2nd August 2026 had until 2nd August 2027.
+Following the political agreement, the transition dates will shift accordingly: the precise provisions will be confirmed when the formal amending text is published.

-For organisations currently operating high-risk AI systems, the practical question is not whether you are exempt, but whether you have enough time to complete your compliance work.
-The earlier you begin, the more options you have.
+For organisations currently operating high-risk AI systems, the practical question is not whether you are exempt, but how to use the available time effectively.
+The earlier you begin, the more robust your governance will be.

 In summary